-- Collect and provide 12 months of throughput, usage, and operations data from the project in the EV Utilization Data Reports section of the Data Collection and Information Analysis Report (defined later in this task), in the format and templates provided by the CAM, including, but not limited to:

-- Number of charging sessions

-- Average charger downtime

-- Peak power delivered (kW)

-- Duration of active charging, hourly

-- Duration of charging session, hourly (e.g., vehicle parked but not actively charging)

-- Average session duration

-- Energy delivered (kWh)

-- Average kWh dispensed

-- Types of vehicles using the charging equipment

-- Applicable price for charging, including but not limited to: electric utility tariff, EVSP service contract, or public charger price

-- Payment method for public charging

-- Energy delivered back to grid or facility if a bidirectional charging use case (kWh)

-- Maximum capacity of the new fueling system

-- Normal operating hours, up time, downtime, and explanations of variations

-- Gallons of gasoline and/or diesel fuel displaced (with associated mileage information)

-- Expected air emissions reduction, for example:

-- Non-methane hydrocarbons

-- Oxides of nitrogen

-- Particulate Matter

-- Formaldehyde

-- Duty cycle of the current fleet and the expected duty cycle of future vehicle acquisitions

-- Identify any current and planned use of renewable energy at the facility.

-- Identify the source of the alternative fuel.

-- Describe any energy efficiency measures used in the facility that may exceed Title 24 standards in Part 6 of the California Code Regulations.
+- Collect and provide 12 months of throughput, usage, and operations data from the project including, but not limited to: - Number of charging sessions - Average charger station downtime - Peak power delivered (kW) - Duration of active charging, hourly - Duration of charging session, hourly (e.g., vehicle parked but not actively charging) - Average session duration - Energy delivered (kWh) - Average kWh - Types of vehicles using the charging equipment - Applicable price for charging, including but not limited to electric utility tariff, EVSP service contract, or public charger price. - Payment method for public charging - Energy delivered back to grid or facility if a bidirectional charging use case (kWh) - Normal operating hours, up time, downtime, and explanations of variations - Gallons of gasoline and/or diesel fuel displaced (with associated mileage information) - Expected air emissions reduction, for example: - Non-methane hydrocarbons - Oxides of nitrogen - Particulate Matter - Formaldehyde - Duty cycle of the current fleet and the expected duty cycle of future vehicle acquisitions - Identify any current and planned use of renewable energy at the facility. - Identify the source of the alternative fuel. - Describe any energy efficiency measures used in the facility that may exceed Title 24 standards in Part 6 of the California Code Regulations. - Provide data on potential job creation, economic development, and increased state revenue as a result of expected future expansion.

-- Provide data on potential job creation, economic development, and increased state revenue as a result of expected future expansion. - Compare any project performance and expectations provided in the proposal to CEC with actual project performance and accomplishments. - Provide a Data Collection and Information Analysis Report that lists and analyzes all the data and information described above, including the EV Utilization Data Reports section.
+- Provide a quantified estimate of the project's carbon intensity values for life-cycle greenhouse gas emissions. - Compare any project performance and expectations provided in the proposal to CEC with actual project performance and accomplishments. - Provide a Data Collection and Information Analysis Report that lists and analyzes all the data and information described above.

-- Program Management Data Report

-- GHG Intensity Report

-- Data Collection and Information Analysis Report
+- AB 126 Data Reports - Data Collection and Information Analysis Report

-TASK 9 PROJECT FACT SHEET
+TASK 8 PROJECT FACT SHEET